Find accredited phlebotomy technician certificate training and associate’s degree programs at medical trade schools and technical colleges near you.

-- “Get your high school diploma or GED
+- High school diploma or GED

-- Be a minimum of 18 years old
+- Minimum of 18 years old

 - Enroll and complete an ACCREDITED phlebotomy training program through a community college or trade school

 - Get licensed and certified to make yourself more desirable to employers.
 In some states it’s mandatory, in others it’s just preferred.

 Courses in a Phlebotomy Program